[pl. curricula or curriculums] the subjects comprising a course of study in a school or college.

 - Australia’s National Curriculum

 Rudd’s Revolution in Education Begins.
 Article by Stephen Crabbe, Suite 101™.
 Another article from the same author is What Sort of National Curriculum ?
 Hopes and Fears for Australian Education under Kevin Rudd.
-Centres on what such a curriculum should contain.
+Writes on what such a curriculum should contain.

 - Education Services Australia